Blogging for Beginners 2018: How to Be a Blogger – Make Your Own Blog

 Secondly, never populate your blog with a lot of items and features because the more complicated your website is, the higher will be the bounce rate (percentage of visitors who bounce away from your website quickly after visiting just one page).
 No one likes to visit a website which asks for filling a long sign up forms for joining it or shows a lot of pop-ups from time to time.

-Remember that the ease of users should be your first priority.
+Remember, the ease of users should be your first priority.
 When you create a user-friendly website, it increases the audience retention on your blog and obviously your search engine rankings.

 5. Use Free & Helpful Tools for Blogging

 We all make mistakes when we start blogging but, as you know, there is always room for improvement and learning.
-The most common mistake that bloggers make in their initial days is buying a lot of premium tools for their website which they do not know anything about.
+The most common mistake that bloggers make in their initial days is buying a lot of premium tools for their website which they do not even know anything about.

-When you are in the initial phase of blogging, I would suggest you to use only the free resources available on your platform.
+When you are in the initial phase of blogging, I would suggest you use only the free resources available on your platform.
 Once you get familiar with them and have a good idea regarding how they work or how you can customize them according to your needs, you can confidentially move towards premium tools afterward.
 When you just randomly buy tools without knowing if you require them for your blog or not, it gives you nothing more than a lesson.
 By the way, that’s not a bad deal.
 Learning paid lessons!
 What do you Say? 😀

 In this article, you have learned how to be a blogger and create a blog in 5 simple steps.
 We majorly discussed blog, blogging, the difference between a website & a blog, and the difference between wordpress.com & wordpress.org.